sosy-lab/benchexec/doc/table-generator.md

 Command-line parameters can additionally be read from a file as [described for benchexec](benchexec.md#starting-benchexec).

+You can also give compressed XML result files to `table-generator`, just specify them in the regular way, they will be transparently decompressed.
+Currently GZip and BZip2 are supported.

 `table-generator` also supports using a special file as input that defines the layout of the generated tables and allows even more customizations,